Parks

 Coolidge, AZ

-Explore the mystery and complexity of an extended network of communities and irrigation canals.
 An Ancestral Sonoran Desert People's farming community and "Great House" are preserved at Casa Grande Ruins.
-Whether the Casa Grande was a gathering place for the Desert People or simply a waypoint marker in an extensive system of canals and trading partners is but part of the mystique of the Ruins.
+Whether a gathering place for people or simply a waypoint marker in an extensive system of canals and trading partners, the structures are a large part of the story of this site.
+Explore the history and stories of an extended network of communities and irrigation canals.

 -